gongahkia/tanabata/NAPKIN.md

 * need to debug why the script.js and style.css in my ./food/static/food/ folder is not visible when i serve my index.html file

 * include support for all other major unis in singapore including sutd, sim

-* Sites which couldn't be scraped
-    * https://www.sengkanggrandmall.com.sg/en/stores.html *(cannot click and toggle the drop-down menu)*
-    * https://www.ngeeanncity.com.sg/shopdirectory/index.html *(can't be scraped for some odd reason, might be an issue with loading and should try an alternative to playwright)*
-    * https://www.amkhub.com.sg/store-directory/?level=&cate=Food+%26+Beverage *(table is used here without tangible identifiers, consider using bs4 instead of playwright)*
-    * https://www.jurongpoint.com.sg/store-directory/ *(similar to amkhub, table is used here without tangible identifiers, consider using bs4 instead of playwright)*
-    * https://thestarvista.sg/stores *(must click the Restaraunt / Cafe option in the initial loading dropdown menu)*
-    * https://www.cathay.com.sg *(currently undergoing renovations till end of 2024)*
-    * https://www.orchardcentral.com.sg/dining *(requires clicking through an additional drop-down that specifies Restaraunts, Cafes & Desserts)*
-    * https://www.hillionmall.com.sg/store-directory/ *(requires clicking a dynamic drop-down that leads to an active map before displaying any stores)*
-    * https://www.anchorpoint.com.sg/shops *(there isn't any tangible html to scrape, its just uncontextualised hardcoded html content)*
-    * https://www.sportshub.com.sg/shop-dine/stores?store_id=181&venue=All&payment_methods=All&combine=&custom_az_filter=character_asca *(despite everything seeming normal, unable to scrape the specified details that i want to scrape)*
-    * https://www.westmall.com.sg/stores *(same issue as clementi mall)*
-    * https://www.fareastplaza.com.sg/categories *(this page is just frozen, might need to try rescraping this in the future)*

 * Debug for scraping
     * scraper within frasers_shakespeare.py doesn't handle clicking of the Load More button properly, it doesn't ensure load all is clicked fully and instead appears to load once before beginning extraction